rohanmalhotra4622/Python_Programming_Freestyle_Project/README.md

 8) corr --> this is a DF of correlations based on daily closing prices and the not the percent changes of all the stocks in the portfolio with each other and the SP500

-9) corr_1 --> correlation of all the stocks vs. the SP500 only
+9) corr_1 --> correlation of all the stocks vs. the SP500 only.
+This can be used to create a separate plot if user chooses.

 10) stats --> this is a DF based on daily percent changes and displays key statistical measures.